edgedb/edgedb-js/docs/api/connection.rst

 ======

 .. js:function:: createClient( \
-        dsnOrInstanceName: string | undefined, \
+        options: string | ConnectOptions | null
-        options?: ConnectOptions \
     ): Client

     Creates a new :js:class:`Client` instance.

-    :param string dsnOrInstanceName:
+    :param options:
+        This is an optional parameter.
+When it is not specified the client will connect to the current EdgeDB Project instance.

+        If this parameter is a string it can represent either a DSN or an instance name:

-        If this parameter does not start with ``edgedb://`` then this is a :ref:`name of an instance <ref_reference_connection_instance_name>`.
+        * when the string does not start with ``edgedb://`` it is a :ref:`name of an instance <ref_reference_connection_instance_name>`;

-        Otherwise it specifies a single string in the connection URI format:
+        * otherwise it specifies a single string in the connection URI format:
           ``edgedb://user:password@host:port/database?option=value``.

           See the :ref:`Connection Parameters <ref_reference_connection>`
           docs for full details.

-    :param options: Connection and client options object.
+        Alternatively the parameter can be a ``ConnectOptions`` config;
+        see the documentation of valid options below.

     :param string options.dsn:
         Specifies the DSN of the instance.